 Three Ways to Certify Completion of the HELP Curriculum:

 - Certify the Core for All Students on the High School Grade File: Follow the instructions to prepare the High School Grade File, and be sure to include the HELP curriculum certification (Y = Yes, curriculum complete; N = No, curriculum not completed).
-Upload the file by clicking the link for the “Secure Document Share Portal” in the Counselor Center.
+Upload the file by clicking the link for the “Secure Document Share Portal” in MAAPP.

 - Certify the Core for HELP Grant Applicants on the State Aid Application Status Report.
-AFTER the March 31 online application deadline for HELP, log in to the Counselor Center and select the option to “Generate Student Reports”.
-Generate a State Aid Application Status Report.
+AFTER the March 31 online application deadline for HELP, log in to MAAPP and select the “Reports” option to generate a report of your students.
 In the column “HELP CURRICULUM”, replace the word MISSING with the appropriate certification (Y = Yes, curriculum completed; N = No, curriculum not completed).
-In the Counselor Center, select “Secure Document Share Portal” to upload the edited report.
+In MAAPP, select “Secure Document Share Portal” to upload the edited report.
 Note: ONLY the HELP Curriculum Certification can be submitted in this manner.
 Do not attempt to submit GPA or ACT information using this report.

 REQUIRED CPC + 1 – The HELP Curriculum is seventeen and one-half (17-1/2) units of high school coursework that includes the REQUIRED IHL College Preparatory Curriculum (CPC), plus one (1) additional advanced elective unit.

 *Note: The IHL Required CPC is changing for incoming freshmen 2022.
 View the Required IHL CPC for incoming freshmen 2022.